michaeljanis/myWindowsConfiguration/README.md

 Step 2: Install Anaconda (python3 please) and VS Code on Ubuntu Linux: https://gist.github.com/kauffmanes/5e74916617f9993bc3479f401dfec7da

-Step 3: Install and configure a useful command line terminal for Linux and Anaconda: https://jackwarren.info/blog/cmder
+Step 3: Install and configure a useful command line terminal for Linux and Anaconda: https://jackwarren.info/blog/cmder and install and use zhs (my .zshrc file is in this project).

 Step 4: Configure VS Code for use in the WSL environment you've created https://code.visualstudio.com/docs/remote/wsl